LORNeer/MC-Server-Rules/README.md

 ## 4. Discord
 The Discord server will be used to communicate important information.

-Important administrative information will be posted in #minecraft-server-118.
+Important administrative information and the rules will be posted in #minecraft-server-118.
 Information about current factions and ongoing wars can be found in #minecraft-teams.
 The main chat about the server will be #minecraft-chat.
 Public coordinates for farms/villages/etc. can be shared in #minecraft-coordinates.